-1.3 CITY - UNION RELATIONS
+1.3 City - Union Relations

 This Memorandum of Understanding is intended to promote, and shall be so construed and interpreted as to carry out the following general purposes.
-The CITY and UNION agree to promote harmonious relations between the parties and other employee groups; establish and maintain an orderly bargaining procedure; work to provide the best possible service for the general public; prompt and fair disposition of all grievances and disputes; and adhere to this Agreement.
+The CITY and UNION agree to promote harmonious relations between the parties and other employee groups; establish and maintain an orderly bargaining procedure; work to provide the best possible service for the general public; facilitate prompt and fair disposition of all grievances and disputes; and adhere to this Agreement.

-1.4 RIGHTS OF EMPLOYEES
+1.4 Rights Of Employees

 Employees have the right to organize or join employee organizations of their own choice for the purpose of representation on all matters of employer-employee relations.
-Employees are free to join or not to join an employee organization and shall have the right to refuse to join or participate in the activities of employee organizations.
-Membership or non-membership in an employee organization is not a condition of employment and the employee will not be granted preferential treatment nor will he/she be withheld from equitable treatment because of either membership or non-membership in such an organization.
-Each employee has the right to represent himself individually in his employment relations with the City.
+Employees are free to join an employee organization and shall have the right to refuse to join or participate in the activities of employee organizations.
+Membership or non-membership in an employee organization is not a condition of employment and the employee will not be granted preferential treatment nor will they be withheld from equitable treatment because of either membership or non-membership in such an organization.
+Each employee has the right to represent themselves individually in their employment relations with the CITY.
 Employees shall not have the right to strike or to recognize a picket line of a labor organization while in the course of the performance of their official duties.